wodeni/wodeni.github.io/_posts/2017-05-30-introducing-mpl.md

 We call `@` the __apply operator__, read as "apply to".
 This line "applies" the `blur` function on a matrix, which represents an image.
 The `blur` function is not a normal function you see in C and Java.
 Instead, like all other MPL functions, `blur` is an __entry function__, which can only be "applied" to a matrix.

 It turns out that mathematically, the blurring procedure can be modeled as a "convolution" between a kernel and matrix.
-(TODO: give a viz for this).
 Inside of `blur` is essentially a kernel.
+See [here](http://setosa.io/ev/image-kernels/) for an excellent visual explanation.

 In MPL, each entry function has access to its immediate neighbors.
 This might sound insufficient, but it turns out that local operations on small neighborhood can achieve a great deal!
-In MPL, we are using 8-neighborhood, also called __Moore Neighborhood__ (hence the alternative name).
+In MPL, we are using 8-neighborhood, also called [__Moore Neighborhood__](https://en.wikipedia.org/wiki/Moore_neighborhood) (hence the alternative name).

 Of course, people have thought about this idea in PLT a long time ago and came up with syntax for convolution.
-In MPL, we generalized this idea to support conditionals, which is more than convolution (technically, not LSIS (TODO: explain)).
+In MPL, we generalized this idea to support conditionals, which is more than convolution (technically, not linear shift invariant).

-One day David (TODO: link) showed me this epic video of Conway's game of life (TODO: link to vid).
+One day a teammate showed me this epic video of Conway's game of life.
 I was amazed by the complexity of the scenes and also the simplicity of the game itself.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/C2vgICfQawE?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 This turned out to be the final demo.
 We did a glider gun, which regularly shoots out "gliders".
 We resolved edges by wrap-around.
 That's why you see the glides come back to destroy the gun.

 ![]({{ site.baseurl }}/images/gun.gif){: .center-image}